© 2026 · Loka ·Terms and Conditions ·Privacy Policy ·Travel Tips ·Sitemap ·Contact Us

 7

-The Sultan Abdul Samad Building, an iconic heritage site in Kuala Lumpur, features Moorish architecture and stands as a testament to Malaysia's colonial past.
+The Sultan Abdul Samad Building (BSAS), an iconic Kuala Lumpur heritage site, showcases Moorish architecture and stands from British Malaya colonial era.

 Sultan Abdul Samad Building